-The Company evaluated its September 30, 2016 financial statements for subsequent events through January 23, 2017, the date the financial statements were available to be issued.
-The Company is not aware of any subsequent events which would require recognition or disclosure in the financial statements.
+The Company evaluated its September 30, 2017 financial statements for subsequent events through February 6, 2018, the date the financial statements were available to be issued.
+Other than the event noted below, the Company is not aware of any subsequent events which would require recognition or disclosure in the financial statements.